FAA Part 107 Drone Certification

 In addition, if the homeowner wants their real estate agent to use drone images taken by the home seller, then that home seller must be part 107 certified.
 Being that, the homeowner is using images to further an income derived from those drone images.

 - Flying daylight or evening hours (rule changed April 2021).

 - Flying under 400 feet AGL (above ground level).

-- Operations above 400 feet AGL permitted when sUAS is within 400-foot radius of structure.
+- Operations above 400 feet AGL permitted when sUAS is within a 400-foot radius of the structure.

 - Maintaining direct line-of-sight of your drone.